d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 <aside class="notice"> Use this flag to narrow down your results.
 For example, selecting a common type might return multiple objects that are all of that type.
 If you want to modify the properties of only one of those objects, use the filter flag to narrow down results based on properties.</aside>

+- **--refresh**

+Use this option to refresh a type with the most up to date information.

+-**--selector=SELECTOR**

+Optionally including the **selector** flag allows you to select a type to run while running the current command.
+Use this command to select a type without entering another command, or to work with a type that is different from the one currently selected.

 - **-j, --json**

 Optionally include this flag if you wish to change the displayed output to JSON format.
 Preserving the JSON data structure can make the information easier to parse.